eclipse-symphony/symphony/docs/symphony-book/quick_start/deploy_prometheus_k8s.md

 A Symphony *target* is a specific deployment environment that inculdes definitions of infrastructural components and types of resources to be managed.

-Create a YAML file that registers the current Kubernetes cluster as a deployment target.
-(Note the `inCluster=true` property.
-For more information on the Kubernetes provider, see [providers.target.k8s](../providers/k8s_provider.md)).
+Create a YAML file that registers the current Kubernetes cluster as a deployment target:

 ```yaml
 apiVersion: fabric.symphony/v1